Chemical peels in London

 Ideal candidates for chemical peels

-A full consultation with the patient is undertaken to establish realistic goals and expectations as well as to educate the patient on important care instructions both before and after the procedure for optimum results.
-A careful history and physical examination allows the clinician to determine suitability for chemical peel treatment.
+A full consultation with the patient is undertaken to establish realistic goals and expectations as well as to educate the patient on essential care instructions both before and after the procedure for optimum results.
+A careful history and physical examination allow the clinician to determine suitability for a chemical peel treatment.

 - Those with hyperpigmentation such as melasma, freckles, age spots and solar lentigo